outde-xyz/website/content/Discussions/2020-04-24_graf_regularregex.md

 (@) A note on regex: Since "regex" is a long term, regex are also called regexes.

 We could play this game for a few more rounds, but I think you get the gist.
-Now let's look at how quickly regular expressions can get pretty nasty.
+Now let's look at how quickly regular expressions can get nasty.

 ## Cranking up the weird

-Things have been pretty reasonable so far.
+Things have been perfectly reasonable so far.
 Just to mix things up a bit, here's a regular expression I use a lot to rewrite things like `**foo**` as `<b>foo</b>` (don't ask why I need to do that, it's a quick hack while the long-term solution is still being worked on).

 ```bash